 TrainSmart Australia is committed to upholding high standards of integrity and honesty.
-Plagiarism and cheating in any form are unacceptable and will be acted upon appropriately.
+Plagiarism in any form are unacceptable and will be acted upon appropriately.

 |Minor||Student submission stands and progresses to trainer/assessor for marking.
 Faculty head contacts the student and offered support in best practice.|

 |Moderate||Student submission stands but trainer/assessor informs the student that questions/areas of concern are to rewritten and resubmitted.
 Faculty head contacts the student and offered support in best practice.|